MicrosoftDocs/data-api-builder-docs/data-api-builder/database-specific-features.md

 #### Cross Container Operations

-Currently, the limitation lies in performing GraphQL operations across containers.
-The engine responds with an error message stating, "Adding/updating Relationships is currently not supported in CosmosDB."However, you can follow our data mdoelling [documentation](/azure/cosmos-db/nosql/modeling-data) , which outlines how to store entities within the same container in an embedded format.
-By following this approach, you can attain the desired outcome.
+Currently, GraphQL operations across containers are unsupported.
+The engine responds with an error message stating, "Adding/updating Relationships is currently not supported in CosmosDB."
+You can work around this limitation updating your data model to store entities within the same container in an embedded format.
+To learn more, reference our CosmosDB NOSQL data modeling [documentation](/azure/cosmos-db/nosql/modeling-data).